Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 However, Snapshots created in newer versions may not be compatible with older versions, and are not supported.

-Importing and restoring a Snapshot from a newer version into an older version of Cognigy.AI is not recommended, as it can cause unexpected errors.
+Importing and restoring a Snapshot from a newer version into an older version of Cognigy.AI are not recommended, as they can cause unexpected errors.

 ## Production deployment using Snapshots
 <div class="divider"></div>